This documentation explains how to change the data type of data and formula columns using Mito's type casting features.

 Mito's point and click type changes make it easy to identify the data type of each column in your dataframe, and cast those columns to a different type.

 For each column in your dataframe, the datatype is displayed in the column header.
-The icon will help you distinguish between int/floats, strings, booleans, and dates/time deltas.
+The icon will help you distinguish between int, floats, strings, booleans, and dates/time deltas.

 There are two ways to change the data type of columns inside Mito.

-For formula columns, you can use the typecasting spreadsheet formulas.
+Secondly, you can use the typecasting spreadsheet formulas.
 To do so, add the VALUE, TEXT BOOL, or DATEVALUE function to your formula to convert your column to a number, string, boolean, or datetime respectively.

 For example, to convert the result of an IF statement to a boolean, wrap the if statement in the BOOL function.